Stanko/Stanko.github.io/_posts/2017-06-23-react-rerender-in-component-did-mount.md

 But not in Firefox :( to make things worse, sometimes it does, and sometimes doesn't.
 My guess that sometimes it gets squeezed in to the same animation frame.

+### Update, October 2017

+Hooray!
+Firefox fixed this one, in newer versions it works without two nested `requestAnimationFrame`.
+But you might want to stick with it for some time, to make sure all of your users upgraded their browsers.

 <small>(Again just the part of the code that is changed)</small>
 ```javascript
 ...